 The purpose of life and why

-A rational mindset is essential because without it, we wouldn't be able to make sure everything we are doing is the right thing to do.
+A rational mindset is essential because, without it, we wouldn't be able to make sure everything we are doing is the right thing to do.
 Rational thought and behavior patterns are decisive because all the unreasonable things we do originate from an irrational mindset, which in turn, further deforms the architecture of our energy field, putting us deeper into the trap out of which it would be less likely for us to get as a result.
 This is exactly how Karmic Retribution works!
 In view of this, life truly should be about rationalizing and reconstructing our thought and behavior patterns in such a way as to set our soul free from the impregnable prison of the human body, if for no other reason than to merge back into God.
-Meanwhile, we should always keep in mind that it’s also an excruciatingly painful and doleful process of self-sublimation.
+Meanwhile, we should always keep in mind that it’s also an excruciatingly painful and lengthy process of self-sublimation.

-The funny thing is, most of us are struggling out there day by day trying to achieve as much as possible, as if to lay the foundation for their happiness and wealth, or simply the sense of superiority.
+The funny thing is, most of us are struggling out there day by day trying to achieve as much as possible, as if to lay the foundation for our happiness and wealth, or simply the sense of superiority.
 But in fact, the real tragedy here is that almost all of us are being kept in the dark as to what is happiness or what is wealth.
-Strictly speaking, happiness is simply a mentality predicated on a rationalized energy field that consists of gratitude, compassion, forgiveness, courage and righteousness, a mentality that invariably makes us see the world around more clearly and delivers peace of mind under whatever circumstances, a mentality that bears some resemblance to Mother Nature who has been enormously generous as well as forgiving to mankind.
+Rationally speaking, happiness is simply a mentality predicated on a rationalized energy field that consists of gratitude, compassion, forgiveness, courage and righteousness, a mentality that invariably makes us see the world around more clearly and delivers peace of mind under whatever circumstances, a mentality that bears some resemblance to Mother Nature who has been enormously generous as well as forgiving to mankind.
 After all, it's not a state of reality so much as a state of mind.
 And wealth, technically, is only a little wisdom it takes to convert what you own into what can be construed as gratitude, alongside with a little sagacity that guides you to properly accommodate your soul, without which even a dump-truck load of greenback would eventually turn out to be dust-related.
 Let's just say that people like sex addicts, drug addicts, alcoholics or gamblers, they are not doing a very good job of finding a nice place for their soul.
 So, it's safe to contend who we are defines what we own, even though most people would argue it's the other way around.
-As for the sense of superiority, or fame, it's no better than an illusion deeply rooted in the false presumption that what we have defines who we are.
+As for the sense of superiority, or fame, it's nothing but an illusion deeply rooted in the false presumption that what we have defines who we are.

 People talk about the meaning of life all the time.
 Unfortunately, to seek the meaning of life in this material world is like looking for a polar bear in Africa, because it's the wrong place to begin with.
 Hypothetically, you don’t talk about ambitions after getting busted and thrown into a jail sell for something wrong you did, you do it when you have done your time, because it’s a place for your soul to be resuscitated in.
 It’s for redemption, not ambitions, it’s for correction, not aspirations.
 You derive your optimism from how much you have improved yourself instead of how much you have changed the world, you derive your hope from how close you have brought yourself to the front gate of the prison instead of how big the number in your bank account is.
 You derive your happiness and wealth from your virtues, the tools at your own disposal with which to break through the prison.
 Why do you think babies would cry the moment they came into this world, a world full of temptations aiming to derail us?
 Isn't it some sort of suggestion that there’s a bewildering journey ahead.
 We would never have reincarnated but for some defects in our energy field, which are usually referred to as sins.
 The point I am trying to make here is that there isn't any meaning to life itself unless you are willing to deny the world as you know it as well as to nullify the legitimacy of your own existence.
 Neither is there any until you are ready to reconstruct yourself by fixing whatever your defects are as well as arming yourself with everything you can name as a virtue, the most effective weapon against your ego..